 Employees use simple passwords

-A strong password is considered to be at least 12 characters long and containing a combination of numbers and symbols, and a combination of capitalised and lowercase letters.
-Luckily, password managers auto generate secure passwords for each individual account and store them securely in the manager.
+A strong password is considered to be at least 12 characters long and contains a combination of numbers and symbols, and a combination of capitalised and lowercase letters.
+Luckily, password managers auto-generate secure passwords for each individual account and store them securely in the manager.

 This retrieval process takes up a huge chunk of time for IT and is not a cost-effective task for the company as a whole.
 Password managers allow your IT provider to monitor and audit passwords from afar.

-As we mentioned above, password mangers allow people to type in a ‘master password’ which gives them access to all their saved logins.
+As we mentioned above, password managers allow people to type in a ‘master password’ which gives them access to all their saved logins.

 In short, your team will spend less time fumbling with login screens and password recovery and spend more time doing what matters.

 For many businesses, managing who has access to which accounts can be a nightmare especially if multiple people need access to a single account.

 A password manager will allow you to efficiently manage and change the password as necessary.
 Some apps even have features that enable one person to control the password to an account, and then provide access to other users without sharing the actual password.

 Password managers can generate random passwords for each of your accounts and random passwords will always be far stronger than those you come up with off the top of your head.